EssentialEnglish/awake-template/content/posts/healthcare.md

 # Listening in Context

-[Listen to Dr. Robert Malone talk about ](https://rumble.com/vkkl8m-authoritarian-messaging-must-stop.html)the orthodox medical establishment suppressing his approach to medicine.
+[Listen to Dr. Robert Malone talk about ](https://rumble.com/vkkl8m-authoritarian-messaging-must-stop.html)two different approaches to medicine.

 Play it in slow mode if it is too quick.